-Jim is a native of Myrtle Beach, South Carolina, and a 1982 graduate of the University of South Carolina.
-He commissioned into the Army in 1983 and has since become a Master Army Aviator who has commanded Soldiers at every level, including in combat.
-Throughout his career, Jim has served and led in Army units in the United States, Korea, Kuwait, Iraq, and Afghanistan.
+Richardson is a native of Myrtle Beach, South Carolina, and a 1982 graduate of the University of South Carolina.
+He commissioned into the Army in 1983 and has since become a Master Army Aviator who has commanded Soldiers at every level, inclding in combat.
+Throughout his career, Richardson has served and led in Army units in the United States, Korea, Kuwait, Iraq and Afghanistan.

-Scott is from San Jose, California, and commissioned into the Army as an Armor officer upon graduation from the United States Military Academy at West Point in 1990.
-During his Army career, he has led at every level from platoon through Division Command, including in Iraq and Korea.
-Some of his previous roles include Chief of Staff at United States Central Command and Chief of Armor at Fort Benning.
+McKean is from San Jose, California, and commissioned into the Army as an armor officer upon graduation from the United States Military Academy at West Point in 1990.
+During his Army career, he has led at every level from platoon through division command, including in Iraq and Korea.
+Some of McKean’s previous roles include Chief of Staff at United States Central Command and Chief of Armor at Fort Benning.

-Ms. Susan J. “Sue” Goodyear serves as the Commanding General’s civilian advisor and is responsible for managing business operations, including long-term investments, of the Command.
+Susan J. “Sue” Goodyear serves as the Commanding General’s civilian advisor and is responsible for managing business operations, including long-term investments, of the command.

-John is from Radford, Virginia, and commissioned as an Armor Officer in the Army upon graduation from the United States Military Academy at West Point in 1989; he additionally holds an MBA in Finance from Drexel University.
-John has served in the United States, Korea, Kuwait, and Iraq, completing two combat tours in the Arabian Gulf Region, and was most recently the Commanding General of the 29th Infantry Division at Fort Belvoir.
-As a Citizen-Soldier, he also has more than two decades of leadership experience in commercial information technology.
+Epperly is from Radford, Virginia, and commissioned as an armor officer in the Army upon graduation from the United States Military Academy at West Point in 1989; he additionally holds an MBA in finance from Drexel University.
+John has served in the United States, Korea, Kuwait and Iraq, completing two combat tours in the Arabian Gulf Region, and was most recently the Commanding General of the 29th Infantry Division at Fort Belvoir.
+As a Citizen-Soldier, Epperly also has more than two decades of leadership experience in commercial information technology.

-Michelle is a native of Oak Forest, Illinois, and commissioned into the Air Defense Artillery branch via the Reserve Officer Training Corps in 1995, later becoming an Ordnance Officer.
-Michelle holds a bachelor’s degree in Social Work from Illinois State University and master’s degrees in Human Services and Counseling, Advanced Military Studies, and National Security and Strategic Studies from the State University of New York at Oswego, the Command and General Staff College, and Kansas State University, respectively.
-Michelle has served in a variety of leadership and combat roles, including in Afghanistan, Iraq, Korea, and Germany.
+Letcher is a native of Oak Forest, Illinois, and commissioned into the Air Defense Artillery branch via the Reserve Officer Training Corps in 1995, later becoming an ordnance officer.
+She holds a bachelor’s degree in social work from Illinois State University and master’s degrees in human services and counseling, advanced military studies and national security and strategic studies from the State University of New York at Oswego, the Command and General Staff College and Kansas State University, respectively.
+Letcher has served in a variety of leadership and combat roles, including in Afghanistan, Iraq, Korea and Germany.